jsykes/pgen/README.md

 You can now use the tool with the command `pgen` and it will output the generated template of your choosing to the current directory.

-# Creating Your Own templates
+# Creating Your Own Templates

 This project uses handlebars for template generation.
 This was chosen over ejs because of the Angular style syntax.